 - Feed Type: Custom Post Type

-- Description: Includes the latest entries for a custom type (e.g. book)
+- Description: Displays latest posts for a custom type (e.g. book)

 - Example Feed: http://yourdomain.com/feed/?post_type=book

-Keep in mind that other website owners will only subscribe to your content if your information is useful, informative, or highly entertaining.
-In other words, you need to provide high-quality information that can add value to their sites and benefit their visitors.
+Keep in mind that other sites will only want to subscribe to your content if you provide your subscribers with high-quality content that can add value to their sites and benefit their visitors.

-(Add content from other sites and get others to syndicate your content using WordPress and RSS!)
+(Add great content to your site and get others to subscribe to your content with WordPress and RSS!)

 If you need help coming up with content ideas subscribe to our FREE content creation course using the form below:

-Also, don’t forget to subscribe to our RSS feed 🙂
+Also, don’t forget to subscribe to our feed 🙂

-- Download RSS Feed Icons – Visit Iconspedia or search online (e.g. “free rss icons”, “rss logo download”, etc.) for sites that contain downloadable RSS images.
+- Download RSS Buttons – Visit Feedicons.com or search online (e.g. “free rss icons”, “rss logos”, etc.) for sites that contain downloadable Free RSS graphic elements.

 - RSSBoard.org – The RSS Advisory Board provides useful information and links to resources about RSS.

 Congratulations!
-Now you know how to find your WordPress RSS feed, how to syndicate your content online using RSS feeds, and how to add someone else’s content to your site using their RSS feed.
+Now you know where to find your WordPress RSS feed, how to syndicate your content online using RSS, and how to display someone else’s content on your site using their RSS feed.

-Hopefully, you now have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To learn more about using WordPress for a business website or blog please see other great articles and tutorials on this site.
+Hopefully, you now have a better understanding of problems that can affect your web site and how WordPress can help you expand your business online.
+To learn more about the benefits of using WordPress please see other great content on this site.